-The Trustee did not seek member views in forming their current approach to considerations around ESG, stewardship, climate change and non-financial matters within the Plan's investments, since adopting their current approach, the Trustee has sought member views, will continue to seek these views from time to time and will use these to inform decisions regarding the development of the Trustee's policy in the future.
+The Trustee did not seek member views in forming their initial approach around ESG, stewardship, climate change and non-financial matters within the Plan's investments.
+Since adopting their current approach, the Trustee has sought member views and will continue to seek these views from time to time and will use these to inform decisions regarding the development of the Trustee's policy in the future.
 The Trustee will continue to review this policy regularly to ensure that the policy is appropriate for the Plan's membership.